Guide to Your First Automatic Luxury Watch

 Sure, on a mechanical watch, even one that costs $50,000, you can’t check your heartbeat or ask for tomorrow’s weather forecast like you’d be able to on a smart watch.
 You can’t sync it to your phone or listen to a Spotify playlist on it.

 That’s the logic, at least.
-It’s the rationalization that happens when a non-watch person hears one of us talk about our new Longines watches, or the Breitling watches we’ve been chasing after.
+It’s the rationalization that happens when a non-watch person hears one of us talk about our new Longines men's watches, or the Breitling watches we’ve been chasing after.
 To them, smart watches and mechanical watches are both, well, watches.
 They tell time and other things and we wear them on our wrists.
 Period.

 They don’t yet understand that smart watches and mechanical watches are two totally different things.
 One is a product, an item to be owned.
 The other is art, a creation to connect with.
 And that’s where the feeling of personal connection to mechanical watches comes from.
 These are hand-made works of craftsmanship, made by skilled people to function with meticulously sculpted gears and arms and tiny jewels.